kstarkiller/simplon_brief09_chatbot_integration/README.md

 ## Usage

 The AI-powered chatbox elevates the user engagement on your resumé website.
 Visitors can interact with the chatbox, posing queries or seeking specific information, thereby fostering a personalized and dynamic user experience.
-This chatbox is configure to be generalist and answer in a friendly yet respectful way.
+This chatbox is configure to be you, the owner of the resumé website.

 ## Support and Issues